 A Route 66 landmark since 1934, Cline’s Corners has been pumping gas and selling souvenirs for over 70 years.
 However, it hasn’t always been at the same place.
 In the beginning, Cline’s Corners was located in Lucy, New Mexico but, the location wasn’t good for owner Roy Cline.

-In 1939, Roy Cline sold Cline’s Corners to a man named S. Lynn “Smitty” Smith and his wife, Helen.
-The Smiths expanded and added the distinctive neon sign and the name continued to stay on the maps.
+In 1939, Roy Cline sold Cline’s Corners to S. Lynn “Smitty” Smith and his wife, Helen.
+The Smiths expanded and added the distinctive neon sign, and the name continued to stay on the maps.

 In the meantime, Roy Cline opened another business some 16 miles to the east of Cline’s Corners.
-In 1945, the Flying C Ranch opened, which included a gas station, garage, and a cafe, which continued to cater to Route 66 travelers.
+In 1945, the Flying C Ranch opened, including a gas station, garage, and cafe, catering to Route 66 travelers.

-Today there are numerous people working at Cline’s Corners who continue to provide a rest stop for weary travelers in the same location as it has been for decades.
-It has expanded to over 30,000 square feet of retail and restaurant space, which includes a full-service restaurant and a fast food venue.
-The vast majority of the space is allocated to New Mexico’s largest Gift Shop, which provides southwestern, New Mexican, Route 66, Native American, and other souvenirs, where visitors are sure to find a rattlesnake ashtray, a beaded Indian belt or a rubber tomahawk to remember their journey.
+Today numerous people are working at Cline’s Corners who provide a rest stop for weary travelers in the same location as it has been for decades.
+It has expanded to over 30,000 square feet of retail and restaurant space, including a full-service restaurant and a fast food venue.
+The vast majority of the space is allocated to New Mexico’s largest Gift Shop, which provides southwestern, New Mexican, Route 66, Native American, and other souvenirs, where visitors are sure to find a rattlesnake ashtray, a beaded Indian belt, or a rubber tomahawk to remember their journey.
 Just outside the door on either side of the building, one can find two modern and nationally known brand Convenience Stores and Gas Stations providing both gas and diesel products.

-Unfortunately, what Clines Corners no longer provides is the friendly young man who once filled up your tank with gasoline, washed your windows, and could fix a flat tire.
-Today, Clines Corners is decidedly like so many other large travel centers that sit aside the nation’s many interstate highways.
+Unfortunately, Clines Corners no longer provides the friendly young man who once filled up your tank with gasoline, washed your windows, and could fix a flat tire.
+Today, Clines Corners is decidedly like many other large travel centers that sit aside the nation’s many interstate highways.

 Clines Corners is located at Exit 218A north of I-40.

-Continue your journey into Moriarty, by taking the frontage road on the north side of I-40 at Exit 203.
+Continue your journey into Moriarty by taking the frontage road on the north side of I-40 at Exit 203.
 As you turn to the west, you’ll pass by the abandoned Zia RV Park and Campground.
-Though the sign is worn and faded, the campground has obviously not been vacant for too many years, as it still appears on a number of campground websites.
+Though the sign is worn and faded, the campground has not been vacant for too many years, as it still appears on several campground websites.